-For clarity, along the Studio Zone's eastern boundary, the area encompassing all
+For clarity, along the Studio Zone's eastern boundary, the area encompassing all east-west street addresses below 20000 are within the zone.
+Golden Ears Bridge, and its approaches, also are within the Studio Zone.

 (b) The Studio Zone for Greater Victoria is the area of land inside the boundaries of the following communities: North Saanich; Sidney; Central Saanich; Saanich; Victoria; Oak Bay; Highlands; View Royal, Esquimalt; Langford; Colwood; and Metchosin.